ruandersMSFT/Compliance/compliance/assurance/assurance-access-controls.md

 ---
-title: "Access controls"
+title: "Identity and access management"
-description: "Learn about access controls in Microsoft 365" f1.keywords:
+description: "Learn about identity and access management in Microsoft 365" f1.keywords:
 - NOCSH
 ms.author: robmazz